Upholsterers

 Save Image

 Data on higher education choices for Upholsterers from The Department of Education and Census Bureau.
-The most common major for Upholsterers is Business but the most specialized major according to RCA in 2021 were Engineering Technologies.
+The most common major for Upholsterers is Business but the most specialized major according to RCA in 2024 were Mechanical Technologies.

 Among the necessary skills for Upholsterers, Critical Thinking stands, but the revealed comparative advantage (RCA) shows that Upholsterers need more than the average amount of Equipment Selection.